 $ sudo systemctl restart queue-worker.service

-Restarting a remote-access, proxy, database, or queue service can interrupt active clients immediately.
-Keep console or other out-of-band access available before restarting anything that might lock out the current session.
+Restarting a remote-access, proxy, database, or queue service can interrupt active clients immediately, so keep console or other out-of-band access available before restarting anything that might lock out the current session.

-Current upstream systemctl behavior starts the unit if it is inactive already.
-Use sudo systemctl try-restart queue-worker.service when the service should restart only if it is already running.
+restart starts inactive units too.
+Use sudo systemctl try-restart queue-worker.service instead when the service should restart only if it is already running.

-- Check the recent unit journal when the restart appears to succeed but the service falls back to failed or inactive.
+- Read the recent unit journal when the service exits right after the restart or drops back to failed.

-systemctl status already includes a few recent lines, but journalctl -u is the cleaner view when the stop hook hangs, the new process exits immediately, or the unit hits a dependency failure.
+systemctl status already shows a short journal excerpt, but journalctl -u is the cleaner view when the stop hook hangs, the new process exits immediately, or a dependency prevents the unit from staying active.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.